babyfish-ct/graphql-ts-client/README.md

 yarn add graphql-ts-client-codegen --dev
 ```
 *Notes:*

 *My npm libraries are 'graphql-ts-client-api' and 'graphql-ts-client-codegen'.
-There is another library named 'graphql-ts-client' in npm repository, that's not my framework.*
+There is another library named 'graphql-ts-client' in npm repository, but that's not my framework.*

 ### 4. config code generator